jmnavarrol/python-multigit/README.md

 <sub>[back to top](#top).</sub>

 ### build<a name="build"></a>
 The [included Makefile](./src/Makefile) will use Python's setup tools to build both *source* and *binary-based* Python *eggs*.
-Provided everthing went OK, look for packages under the *dist/* directory.
+Provided everything went OK, look for packages under the *dist/* directory.

 Run `make` to see available *make targets*.